hmrc/customs-inventory-linking-exports/README.md

 # customs-inventory-linking-exports

-This service offers a interface for Inventory Linking Exports.
+This service offers an interface for Inventory Linking Exports.

 The objective of the service POST API is as follows: